Man suspected in Brown University shooting and MIT professor’s killing is found dead, officials say

 There are still “a lot of unknowns” in regard to motive, Rhode Island Attorney General Peter Neronha said.
 “We don’t know why now, why Brown, why these students and why this classroom,” he said.

+The FBI previously said it knew of no links between the Rhode Island and Massachusetts shootings.

-Police credited a person who had several encounters with Neves Valente as providing the crucial tip that led to the shooter.
+Police credited a person who had several encounters with Neves Valente for providing a crucial tip that led to the suspect.

+After police shared security video of a person of interest, the witness — known only as “John” in a Providence police affidavit — recognized him and posted his suspicions on the social media forum Reddit.
+Reddit users urged him to tell the FBI, and John said he did.

+John said he had encountered Neves Valente hours earlier in the bathroom of the engineering building where the shooting occurred and noticed he was wearing inappropriate clothing for the weather, according to the affidavit.
+He again bumped into Neves Valente a couple blocks away and saw him suddenly turn away from a Nissan sedan when he saw John.

 “When you do crack it, you crack it.
 And that person led us to the car, which led us to the name,” Neronha said.

-After police posted images of a person of interest, the witness recognized him and posted his suspicions on the social media forum Reddit.

-But it took days before police say they interviewed him and only after publicizing a video where Neves Valente appeared to run away from the other man.
-The Reddit commenter didn’t respond to questions from The Associated Press earlier week but returned to the forum on Wednesday night to say that he was just interviewed by investigators.

-His tip gave investigators a key detail: a Nissan sedan with Florida plates.
-That enabled Providence police officers to tap into a network of more than 70 street cameras operated around the city by surveillance company Flock Safety.
+His tip pointed investigators to a Nissan Sentra with Florida plates.
+That enabled Providence police to tap into a network of more than 70 street cameras operated around the city by surveillance company Flock Safety.
 Those cameras track license plates and other vehicle details.

-After leaving Rhode Island, Providence officials said Neves Valente stuck a Maine license plate over the rental car’s plate to help conceal his identity.
+After leaving Rhode Island, Providence officials said Neves Valente stuck a Maine license plate over his rental car’s plate to help conceal his identity.

-Video footage showed Neves Valente entering an apartment building near Loureiro's in a Boston suburb.
+Investigators found footage of Neves Valente entering an apartment building near Loureiro's in a Boston suburb.
 About an hour later, Neves Valente was seen entering the Salem, New Hampshire, storage facility where he was found dead, Foley said.
 He had with him a satchel and two firearms, Neronha said.

-Loureiro joined MIT in 2016 and was named last year to lead the school’s Plasma Science and Fusion Center, one of its largest laboratories.
-He had been working to explain the physics behind astronomical phenomena such as solar flares.
+Loureiro, a 47-year-old physicist and fusion scientist, had joined MIT in 2016 and was named last year to lead the school’s Plasma Science and Fusion Center, one of its largest laboratories.
+The scientist from Viseu, Portugal, had been working to explain the physics behind astronomical phenomena such as solar flares.

-The FBI previously said it knew of no links between the two shootings.
+The two Brown students killed during a study session for final exams were 19-year-old sophomore Ella Cook and 18-year-old freshman MukhammadAziz Umurzokov.
+Cook was active in her Alabama church and served as vice president of the Brown College Republicans.
+Umurzokov’s family immigrated to the U.S. from Uzbekistan when he was a child, and he aspired to be a doctor.

+As for the wounded, three had been discharged and six were in stable condition Thursday, officials said.

 Although Brown officials say there are 1,200 cameras on campus, the attack happened in an older part of the engineering building that has few, if any, cameras.
 And investigators believe the shooter entered and left through a door that faces a residential street bordering campus, which might explain why the cameras Brown does have didn’t capture footage of the person.

-The man accused of killing conservative political figure Charlie Kirk in September turned himself in about a day and a half after the attack on Utah Valley University's campus.
-And Luigi Mangione, who has pleaded not guilty to murder charges in the killing of UnitedHealthcare CEO Brian Thompson in Manhattan last year, was arrested five days later at a McDonald's in Pennsylvania.

-This story was updated to delete references to MIT being an Ivy League school and to a janitor helping authorities locate the suspect.

-Richer and Tucker reported from Washington.
-Associated Press reporters Mark Scolforo in Harrisburg, Pennsylvania, Hannah Schoenbaum in Salt Lake City, Audrey McAvoy in Honolulu, Hallie Golden in Seattle, and Matt O'Brien in Providence contributed.
+Associated Press reporters Mark Scolforo in Harrisburg, Pennsylvania,, Audrey McAvoy in Honolulu, Hallie Golden in Seattle and Matt O'Brien in Providence contributed.